enthdegree/enderscanner/README.md

 The high-level scan process facing the user and robustness of the steps involved both need improvement.
 A few ideas are worth exploring:

+ - `stitch.py` should by default automatically read the grid of segments available in the scan folder.
  - Mounting bracket that facilitates adjusting the lens toward parallel film plane.
  - Auto-exposure and auto-focus-finding, possibly per-segment.
 	This could benefit highly warped negatives or a misaligned camera lens.